Munch2022/HousingPrice_mutiple-algotirthms/README.md

 # HousingPrice_mutiple-algotirthms
 The repo contains 3 different ML algorithms to check the accuracy

+Table of contents - Notebook cover all of the below

+🎯 Probelm Statement

+🎯 Libraries

+🎯 Getting the Data

+🎯 A Quick Look at our Data

+🎯 Exploratory Data Analysis 📊

+🎯 Conclusions

 ### Problem statement: Need to predict the housing price with different ML algorthms to see which suits better to solve the problem

 ### About the dataset: